My Doctor Prescribed The Wrong Medication, Could I Claim?

 There are specific criteria a case must meet to leave you eligible to make a prescription error compensation claim.
 This is:

-All pharmacists, GPs and other medical professionals owe their patients a duty of care.
-Per their duty of care, they must ensure that all of their patients receive the minimum standard of care.
+All pharmacists, GPs and other medical professionals owe a duty of care to the patients they treat.
+They must ensure that all of their patients receive the minimum standard of care.
 If their care falls below the minimum standard, and you suffer unnecessary harm as a result, you could be eligible to make a claim for compensation.

 However, it is important to note that not all cases of medication errors could lead to a claim.
 There may be some instances where a medical professional has adhered to their duty of care, yet you still suffered harm.
 In these instances, you might not be able to make a claim for compensation.